sirkibsirkib/climate_cooker/README.md

 # Climate Cooker
 This python project is run with a png (or ascii txt) as input of a world map (in equirectangular projection).
 The script then will generate a number of output maps (of the same dimension) for mapping atmospheric pressure, prevailiing winds, precipitation and average surface temperature.
+For many of these maps, two versions are generated: one for "January" (summer in southern hemisphere) and "July" (summer in northern hemisphere).
 Ultimately, a map is generated for climate zones (as a function of the other information).

 Details of how to interpret these maps can be found in the sections to follow.

+The system's function is primary designed to approximate the instruction of [Geoff's Climate Cookbook](https://img.fireden.net/tg/image/1448/87/1448879578649.pdf).

 ## Input Map
 The program is initialized with an input file representing an equirectangular projection of your world's relief.
 The individual requirements are given in subsections below.
 In either case, the resulting map should be approximately 2x as wide as it is high, and the width should not be lower than 50px, nor higher than 400px.